A Better Life for Canadians with Migraine

 - Associations are active to allow people with migraine to find information, find support and advocate for a better quality of life.

-We will run this petition until June 21st, which is International Migraine Day.
-Number of people who have signed: 9
+We will keep this petition open and continue to promote it – there is strength in numbers!
+Number of people who have signed: 2140

 What if I do not have migraine?
 Will there be actions for me?